seachel/Treehehe/Report/report_notes.md

 Dec 20 goals:

-- check proposal feedback (moved from Dec 19)

-- merge design outline from proposal (if anything is applicable) (moved from Dec 19)

 - ~~discussion: first draft (moved from Dec 17)~~

 - ~~conclusion: first draft (moved from Dec 19)~~

-- add in visual thinking results (moved from Dec 19)

 - ~~introduction: second draft (moved from Dec 19)~~